cicsdev/cics-banking-sample-application-cbsa/doc/CBSA_Architecture_guide.md

 -   Java SE 1.8 or later

-If you wish to utilise the RESTful API via the Springboot Payment or Customer services UI or from a web browser, you will need a zOS Connect EE server.
+If you wish to utilise the RESTful API via the Spring Boot Payment or Customer services UI or from a web browser, you will need a zOS Connect EE server.
 The installation instructions for the zOS Connect EE Server are included in the base/COBOL CBSA documentation (please refer to
 <https://github.com/cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc>

-For more information about installing the Payment and Customer Services UI (Springboot) please refer to:
+For more information about installing the Payment and Customer Services UI (Spring Boot) please refer to:

 <https://github.com/cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc>